 Inga Foundation Founder and Director Mike Hands has been working to halt the destruction of the rainforest for over 20 years.
 An experienced tropical ecologist and scientific researcher, Mike divides his time between his farm in Cornwall, UK, and the Inga Foundations chief project, the Land for Life Project in Honduras.

-Mike established the Inga Foundation to help spread the sustainable agriculture system of Inga alley cropping which he developed after years of scientific research into slash and burn agriculture.
-Through the Inga Foundation he is now working closely with the local communities in Honduras to implement this new and sustainable alternative to slash and burn.
+Mike established the Inga Foundation to help spread the revolutionary agricultural system of Inga alley cropping which he developed after years of scientific research into slash and burn farming.
+Through the Inga Foundation he is now working closely with the local communities to implement this new and sustainable alternative to slash and burn.